Pokey8680/a54x-gsi-overlay/README.md

 - Enjoy!

 # Bugs/Issues
+- Auto Brightness does not appear on most GSIs

 - The status bar is not bottom aligned on mytja's EvolutionX

 - The status bar is not bottom aligned on FlexUI Android 14